 The transmission of any unmodified 5G security contexts to a EPS core network entity is not permitted.
 Details of security context transfer between EPS and 5G core network entities can be found in clause 9.

-The transmission of any unused 5G authentication vectors to a EPS core network entity is not permitted.
+The transmission of unused 5G authentication vector to a EPS core network entity is not permitted.
 The transmission of any unused EPS authentication vectors to a 5G core network entity is not permitted.
+If SEAF receives any unused authentication vectors (e.g. in mobility scenarios from legacy MME) they shall be dropped without any processing.

 NOTE 2: The rules above differ from the corresponding rules in 3GPP TS 33.401, clause 6.1.6: The latter allows forwarding of UMTS authentication vectors from an SGSN to an MME and back to the same SGSN under certain conditions.
 But this feature goes against a strict security separation of EPS and 5G domains.
 As its performance advantage is questionable it was not copied into 5G.

 NOTE 3: Security context mapping between EPS and 5G serving networks is allowed, according to clause 8.